OzanYokuva/i-drank-the-wine-gdd/README.md

-# I Drank The Wine - Game Design Documentation
+# I Drank The Wine: Inheritance - Game Design Documentation

-> A comprehensive game design document repository for "I Drank The Wine"
+> A comprehensive game design document repository for "I Drank The Wine: Inheritance"

 ## 📋 Table of Contents